gomorpheus/morpheus-docs/infrastructure/pxeboot/esxi65.rst

       IMAGE PATH
        Enter the path to the iso files relative to the Bucket or File Share, eg ``/pxe-images/VMware-6.5.0/``

     #.
 Select :guilabel:`SAVE CHANGES`

-#.
-Your ESXi 6.5 PXE image is ready to be added to a mapping.
+Your ESXi 6.5 PXE image is now ready to be added to a mapping.